IMPORTANT UPDATES

 • PediMag and CentriMag are surgically implanted continuous-flow pumps that sit outside the body and help augment heart pumping until recovery or conversion to another pump, like the Berlin Heart EXCOR.

 • The Berlin Heart EXCOR is a surgically implanted pulsatile pump that sits outside the body and helps critically ill children waiting for a transplant.
-One or two Berlin Heart pumps can be used to efficiently support one or two pumping chambers of the heart.
-This allows the child to come off the ventilator, eat on his own, walk around and undergo physical therapies, which helps him become a stronger candidate for a transplant when a donor heart arrives, even though he must remain in the hospital.
+One or two Berlin Heart pumps can be used to efficiently support one or both pumping chambers of the heart.
+This allows the child to come off the ventilator, eat on their own, walk around and undergo physical therapy, which helps them become a stronger candidate for a transplant when a donor heart arrives.
+Kids and teens must stay in the hospital while this VAD is in place.

-• HeartWare HVAD and Heartmate 3 are surgically implanted continuous-flow pumps that are placed inside the body with a small driveline cable exiting the body that connects to a controller and power source.
-These devices, designed for large children and adults, can support heart function until a heart transplant or can be used as destination therapy.
-Children with these devices can return home and go to school while waiting for a heart transplant.
+• Heartmate 3 is a surgically implanted continuous-flow pump that is placed inside the body with a small driveline cable exiting the body that connects to a controller and power source.
+This device, designed for larger children and adults, can support heart function until a heart transplant or can be used as destination therapy.
+Children with this device can return home and go to school while waiting for a heart transplant.

 • Jarvik 2015 is a small, surgically implanted continuous-flow pump designed for our smallest children.
-Like the HeartWare HVAD and Heartmate 3, this pump is placed inside the body with a small driveline cable exiting the body that connects to a controller and power source.
+Jarvik 2015 is a small, surgically implanted continuous-flow pump designed for our smallest children.
+Like the Heartmate 3, this pump is placed inside the body with a small driveline cable exiting the body that connects to a controller and power source.
 This device is currently undergoing an investigational trial sponsored by the National Institutes of Health (NIH) and is available to select patients at Children’s.

-Before your child is approved for a pediatric heart transplant, he will undergo a transplant evaluation—a series of tests that may include a routine medical exam, blood tests, imaging tests, breathing tests and other evaluations.
+Before your child is approved for a pediatric heart transplant, they will undergo a transplant evaluation—a series of tests that may include a routine medical exam, blood tests, imaging tests, breathing tests and other evaluations in addition to extensive conversations with many members of the transplant team regarding the risks and benefits of transplantation.

-If the child, family and heart transplant team decide that a pediatric heart transplant is appropriate, the next step is to place the child on the national waitlist for a donor heart.
+If the child, family and heart transplant team decide that a pediatric heart transplant is the right treatment for your child, the next step is to place the child on the national waitlist for a donor heart.

 United Network for Organ Sharing (UNOS) is the national agency that oversees organ transplantation.
 This agency works with our local procurement agency, LifeLink of Georgia, to recover organs.
 UNOS also maintains the national computerized list of people waiting for heart transplants.